zarino/zarino.co.uk/_posts/2014-08-18-virgin-train-toilets.md

 I typically book far enough ahead that I get a table seat so I can get stuff done.
 Even when I don’t get a reservation, I’m usually lucky enough to find space somewhere, often crammed into a two-seater with a person who’s trying as hard as me to pretend—in that most British of ways—that the guy next to them doesn’t exist.

-{% img "A mid-20th century train carriage full of passengers reading news papers" "/media/antisocial-train-passengers.jpg" %}
+{% img alt="A mid-20th century train carriage full of passengers reading news papers" src="/media/antisocial-train-passengers.jpg" %}

 Today however, dear reader, my cosy schedule was turned upside-down.
 I not only booked too late to get a reservation, but also turned up to the platform to find *every man and his dog* was on the 10:47 to London, and un-occupied, un-reserved seats were pretty much nowhere to be seen.